 THEA 3335.
 Intermediate Acting 2 (0-6-3) Prerequisite: THEA 2335.
 Introduction to emotional preparation through creative fantasy as applied to the repetition exercise.
 Further development of the exercise from flexible and full responsiveness to the meaning of every moment.
 Work on personalization and emotionalizing relationship within improvisation exercise and scene work.
 (Course Fee Required)

 THEA 3345.
-Seminar in Auditions (2-2-3) Prerequisite: THEA 3245 or 3335 with a grade of C or better.
-Must be in BFA Performance Track or have permission of the instructor.
+Seminar in Auditions (2-2-3) Prerequisite: THEA 3335 with a grade of C or better.
 Selection and preparation of material for theatre auditions.
 Experience in preparing resumes and auditions, cold readings and callback interviews.
 (Course Fee Required)

 THEA 4205.
 Senior Project in Theatre (0-6-2) Prerequisites: THEA 3000, a grade of "C" or better in all Theatre Courses, and an overall GPA of 2.75 or higher.
 Requires Department Chair Approval.
 A faculty-juried presentation by graduating Theatre Arts majors.
 Satisfactory completion of this course is necessary for the B.F.A. in Theatre Arts.
 (S/U grading.)
 (Course fee required.)